 These free services were never designed for sending bulk email.
 When you do send from these free services to multiple recipients, you'll usually get delivered directly to the recipient's spam folder, or not delivered at all--or worse, you'll have your email account suspended for abuse-- even if your email was legit (sometimes it only takes one complaint from a recipient).
 Additionally, many countries have laws that govern who you can send "bulk" email to, plus steps that have to be followed to stay within the law.

-To help you send email successfully, we provide several alternatives to using a free email provider.
-If possible, we recommend that you send email from your own, purchased domain (like yourchurchname.org).
+To help you send emails successfully, we provide several alternatives to using a free email provider.
+If possible, we recommend that you send emails from your own, purchased domain (like yourchurchname.org).
 When you do this, there are methods that allow you to send to multiple recipients by "signing" or validating that the email is from you (or from your domain).
 However, even this doesn't resolve all deliverability issues.
 In our experience, providers like AOL, Hotmail, and others make it extremely difficult on the sender of emails by refusing to even deliver messages unless the sender is in the recipient's address book.

 Some third-party services are able to assist with email delivery, especially when sending from your own domain.
-Companies like MailChimp or Amazon SES (see instructions in the section below) are able to provide higher deliverability rates than you'll be able to get by sending the email on your own.
+Companies like MailChimp, Google GSuite, or Amazon SES (see instructions in the section below) are able to provide higher deliverability rates than you'll be able to get by sending the email on your own.
 Often, these services also provide additional services, like tracking, which enable you to see how many emails were opened, how many bounced, were marked as spam, etc.

 There are several options for sending email from your ChurchTrac account.
 Administrators can access the Email Settings window by clicking:

 The selected options will apply to any user who sends email from your ChurchTrac account.